 Source Authentication: Create and manage case-sensitive user names and passwords that RTMP-based and RTSP-based encoders and cameras can use to connect and publish a live stream if the live application requires authentication.

 Performance Tuning: Adjust server performance settings from the default values that are calculated when the server starts.
-See How to do performance tuning.
+See Tune Wowza Streaming Engine for optimal performance.

-Logs: View the messages in Wowza Streaming Engine and Wowza Streaming Engine Manager log files directly in the manager.
+Logs: View the messages in Wowza Streaming Engine and Wowza Streaming Engine Manager.
 Filtering and display options let you customize what's displayed and the UI provides a way for you to download large log files to a compressed (zipped) folder for viewing outside of the manager.
-See How to view log messages in Wowza Streaming Engine Manager.
+See View log messages in Wowza Streaming Engine Manager.

-About: View information about the Wowza Streaming Engine platform such as the installed Wowza Streaming Engine software version and license and the installed Java Runtime Environment (JRE).
+About: View information about the Wowza Streaming Engine platform such as the installed software version and license and the installed Java Runtime Environment (JRE).

 Startup Streams: Pull live IP Camera streams (RTSP/RTP streams), SHOUTcast/Icecast streams, and streams from native RTP or MPEG-TS encoders and start them automatically when the VHost starts.
-See How to start streams at server startup.
+See Start streams when Wowza Streaming Engine starts.

 Stream Files: Replace (alias) complex stream names that are published to Wowza Streaming Engine from sources such as IP Camera streams (RTSP/RTP streams), SHOUTcast/Icecast streams, and streams from native RTP or MPEG-TS encoders.
-See How to specify per-stream settings in .stream files.
+See Specify per-stream settings in Wowza Streaming Engine .stream files.

 SMIL Files: Create Synchronized Multimedia Integration Language (SMIL) files that organize streams of various bitrates into groups for HTTP adaptive bitrate streaming.
-See How to do adaptive bitrate streaming.
+See Stream adaptive bitrate content with Wowza Streaming Engine.

 |2||When you click a server feature in the contents panel, a page is displayed that enables you to configure the feature settings.
 Advanced settings for fine-tuning the server configuration are available for some of the server features on Properties and Server Listeners tabs.
 These tabs are only available to users with advanced permissions.
 See Advanced properties and settings.|